compass-ai-chat/compass/README.md

 - 📸 **Vision Integration**: Camera support for vision model capabilities
 - ⚙️ **Custom Filters**: Self-programmable filters and data processing pipes
 - 🗣️ **Text-to-Speech (TTS)**: Natural voice output for AI responses (currently only supports ElevenLabs)
+- 🛠️ **User defined Tools**: Allow users to write their own tools for their characters.
+- 🛠️ **Toolsmith**: Create tool to create tools, so AI characters can build new tools for you from the chat
+- 🧑‍💼 **Manager**: Create tool to create/modify character, so AI can manage characters for you from the chat

 # Installation